 As we draw into the final few weeks of the year, and the decade, we're feeling reflective at ALLi.
 Orna Ross ALLi Director, takes a look back at self-publishing in 2019, the ins and outs, highs and lows, and this evening in our Advanced Self-Publishing Salon she and Joanna Penn will look back over what has been an incredible decade for indie authors.

-The turning of the year gives us the opportunity to look back and reflect so we can look forward and plan.
-Next month, I’ll blog ALLi’s predictions for 2020 and the 2020s decade but right now it’s time to examine the self-publishing landscape at the end of this year and decade, which has seen such significant changes for self-publishing authors.
+The turning of the year gives us the opportunity to look back and reflect, look forward and plan.
+Next month, I'll blog ALLi's predictions for 2020 and the 2020s decade but right now it's time to examine the self-publishing landscape at the end of this year.
+And at the end of this decade, which has seen such significant changes for self-publishing authors.

 Everything that happened in our sphere in 2019 confirmed the wisdom of this self-directed approach, which we call Self-Publishing 3.0 as the most sustainable and scalable option for the majority of authors.
-For those who, in industry parlance “go wide”, and publish in a variety of formats and on a variety of platforms, not least their own websites, 2019 made self-publishing more promising and exciting than ever.
+For those who in industry parlance “go wide”, i.e. publish in a variety of formats and on a variety of platforms, not least their own websites, 2019 saw self-publishing open more promising and exciting opportunities than ever.

 Look Back at Self-Publishing 2019: eBook Distribution